Brighton Student bloggers

 The Clearing process

-I applied through the Clearing process on results day after not achieving the grades for my choice universities.
+I applied through the Clearing process on exam results day after not achieving the grades for my choice universities.
 After I retrieved my grades from my school, I started looking on the UCAS Clearing lists and calling up the universities as I went down the list.

 I also checked certain university websites which I had previously been interested in to see if they were taking part in Clearing and if they had space on the architecture course.